1. United States/

 🐟 What are the best fish species to catch in Ohio, United States?

-Some of the most popular species anglers target in Ohio, United States include Black crappie, Smallmouth bass, and Channel catfish.
+Some of the most popular species anglers target in Ohio, United States include Largemouth bass, Bluegill, and Smallmouth bass.
 The best species often depend on season, water type, and location within the country.

 For more detailed, real-time insights, the shows which species are being caught near you and what baits are working best across United States.